ralexander-phi/marp-to-pages/README.md

 ## Check if the build succeeded

-Click on Actions tab and see if the build succeeds.
+Click on Actions tab and see if the build succeeded.

 ![](img/click-actions.png)